sbenthall/SHARKFin/README.md

 ## NetLogo Installation

-The original SHARKFin installation path uses NetLogo for its market simulation engine.
+The `pnl_market` package, included in this repository, contains code for the `MarketPNL` class, which is an implementation of `sharkfin.AbstractMarket` that wraps a market simulation written in NetLogo.

 The simulation depends on a specific NetLogo version.
 Be sure to have netlogo-5.3.1-64 installed.